arquivo/arquivo404/README.md

 </script>
 ```

-Then you load and initialize the arquivo404 Javascript code on the footer. the `onload` attribute of the script element should run your custom function.
+Then you load and initialize the arquivo404 Javascript code on the footer.
+The `onload` attribute of the script element should run your custom function.

 ```html
 <!-- replace https://arquivo.pt/arquivo404.js with your self hosted script  -->